Este contenido no está disponible en el idioma seleccionado.

 Display the link status of Ethernet devices that are ports of a specific bridge:

-RHEL system role, you can automate this process and remotely configure connection profiles on the hosts defined in a playbook.
+By using the network RHEL system role, you can automate setting the default gateway in a NetworkManager connection profile.
+With this method, you can remotely configure the default gateway on hosts defined in a playbook.

 Prerequisites